CSSA-UCSD/conference2022/README.md

 * Check for any remote updates or local changes made by running `git status` in whichever branch you'd like to know.
 This tells you which files have been changed or whether your current branch is behind the remote repository, which should have the most updated version of the actual website.
 If you'd like to check for updates on the actual live website, make sure you're in the `main` branch to run this command.
 You'll also be able to see if there are any updates in each branch on GitHub.
 * **Make sure to `git pull` for any updates in the `main` branch when working on the code!**
 ### Saving Code Changes
-* Once you've made changes you'd like to save, add the file changed by running `git add file_name` or if you'd like to add all files changed at once, run `git add .`.
+1. Once you've made changes you'd like to save, add the file changed by running `git add file_name` or if you'd like to add all files changed at once, run `git add .`.
-* After adding the filed, run `git commit -m message` where `message` is a short description of the changes made.
+2. After adding the filed, run `git commit -m message` where `message` is a short description of the changes made.
 This simulates a snapshot of the current status of the code.
 You could also do both at once by running `git commit -am message`.
-* Push your branch to GitHub for the first time by running `git push -u origin name_of_branch`. `origin` is just a conventional term for remote (online) repository.
+3. Push your branch to GitHub for the first time by running `git push -u origin name_of_branch`.
+Running `git push` uploads your code to GitHub and allows others to see/clone changes you've made on the branch. `origin` is just a conventional term for remote (online) repository.
 Feel free to double check resources online for any uncertainties!
 * For subsequent changes you make, you'll only have to run `git push` after adding and committing the files changed.
+---

 ## Available Scripts
 In the project directory, you can run: